 This is useful if you are using a provider that Machine does not support directly or if you would like to import an existing host to allow Docker Machine to manage.

-The driver will perform a list of tasks on create:
+The driver performs a list of tasks on create:

-- If docker is not running on the host, it will be installed automatically.
+- If docker is not running on the host, it is installed automatically.

-- It will generate certificates to secure the docker daemon.
+- It generates certificates to secure the docker daemon.

-- The docker daemon will be restarted, thus all running containers will be stopped.
+- The docker daemon restarts, thus all running containers are stopped.

-- The hostname will be changed to fit the machine name.
+- The hostname is updated to fit the machine name.

 To create a machine instance, specify

 name of the host and the path to the SSH private key authorized to connect

 $ docker-machine create \ --driver generic \ --generic-ip-address=203.0.113.81 \ --generic-ssh-key ~/.ssh/id_rsa \ vm

 The user that is used to SSH into the host can be specified with

 If it’s not the case, you need to edit the

 sudoers file and configure the user